lectorguard/NAT-Data-Collector/README.md

 * Set `AndroidPackaging `as Startup project
 * Run the application on the android device

-## How to set up Mongo Server on Ubuntu
+## How to set up Mongo DB on Ubuntu

 ### Setup Mongo DB on Ubuntu